Skip to content

 Similarly, you can create/modify a right.yaml and you can fill it up based on the cam1 parameters.

-In the main config file, first introduce the individual camera configuration file that you just created.
-The configurations for that are:
+In the main config file, first, we introduce the individual camera config files we just created:

 cam0_calib: "left.yaml"